 Enter: Art déco

-The Paris exhibition in 1925 introduced the world to a bold new style: art déco.
-Although the name wasn’t officially coined until 1966, the style quickly caught on across architecture, fashion, furniture, and graphic design.
+The Paris exhibition in 1925 introduced the world to a bold and visually striking new aesthetic style: art déco.
+While the name wasn’t formally coined until 1966, the style rapidly influenced architecture, fashion, furniture, and graphic design worldwide.

-One surprising influence was the 1922 discovery of King Tutankhamun’s tomb by British archaeologist Howard Carter, which sparked a worldwide obsession with ancient civilizations and their symbolism.
+One of the most unexpected yet powerful influences was the 1922 discovery of King Tutankhamun’s tomb by British archaeologist Howard Carter, an event that ignited a global fascination with ancient cultures and their rich symbolic traditions.

 The Art déco boom in Mexico City